Dance Band Encyclopaedia

 Formerly The Prince of Wales Theatre, the building was re-decorated at a cost of £15,000 and opened as the London Casino in April 1936

-Originally Called "The London Club", it re-opened for a while as "The Charterhouse Club" before closing suddenly.
+London (Sports) Club it re-opened in the late 1920s (1929?) for a while as "The Charterhouse Club" before closing suddenly.
 It re-opened in Oct 1930 under this name.

 Lyons' Corner House